 Hannah Frank Group / The four-piece ensemble primarily featuring Meg Thomas (percussion), Victor Sanders (guitar), Ben E. Miller (bass) and/or special guests.
 This group has performed at listening rooms as well as venues in Chicago like House of Blues and Mayne Stage.
 The creativity and steadfastness of this group creates a whole new sound that takes the music to a new place.

 It’s Americana without any of the honky bluegrass elements: it’s very listenable, mellow and relaxing and kinda modern and slinky.
 The rhythm has a fierce heartbeat feel.
 We released LIVE EP (2014) and PUSH (2016).
 The next album will not only have all new songs, but have more than 6 letters.
 The band has developed and hosted numerous songwriter showcases, including a 2-year run of the popular “Singing for Your Supper” on Chicago’s North side. www.hannahfrankgroup.com

-I gave myself a project to come up with all new matieral starting at the beginning of 2020, but it might come even sooner.
+I gave myself a project to come up with all new matieral starting at the beginning of 2020.
 I have a hollowbody Guild guitar which is a great cross between blues, jazz and western swing and almost any other style I want to play on it.
 With new influences, there’s a lot of work to do.
 Plus, my acoustic guitar from a million years ago is set up and I have those rich overtones to lean into.